 View west from Museum Hill, Santa Fe.
 Ironically, few Santa Feans realize that they live right next door to and can see from their windows the site of one of North America's latest super eruptions, the Valles Caldera.
 Photo L. Crumpler

 The Rio Grande naturally sections the Cerros del Rio field creating White Rock Canyon.
 Like much of New Mexico's volcanic record, surface erosion is minimal, but vertical dissection can result in unusual natural cross sections.
-IN the case of White Rock Canyon ddown-cutting bt the Rio Grande exposes a variety of lava flow sections and phreatomagmatic deposits.
+In the case of White Rock Canyon down-cutting by the Rio Grande exposes a variety of lava flow sections and phreatomagmatic deposits.
 View directed northward along White Rock Canyon.
 Buckman Mesa on the far right distance.
 The town of White Rock is in the upper left on the opposite side of the canyon.

-Montoso maar is an unusual exposure created when a side canyon off of White Rock Canyon emncroached through the center of a maar.
+Montoso maar is an unusual exposure created when a side canyon off of White Rock Canyon encroached through the center of the maar.
 As a result, one can stand on the deposits of blocks and ash forming the crater rim, yet descend into exposures of the upper one hundred meters of the same maar by walking down the canyons.
 Photo J. Aubele

 Schematic cross section of Montoso maar.
 Some of the tuff breccias within the lower crater floor are spectacularly exposed along the canyon walls.